fredplaine/DragonBoat/README.md

 Second stage would be to develop metrics to qualify starts - top speed - top speed drop-off

 Files here are 1 session only.

+The main program is a work in project - uncleaned and without commentaries.